Direct School Admission: DSA-Secondary

-2004/ 2005: First Cohort of DSA Applicants for IP
+2004/ 2005: First cohort of DSA applicants for IP

-The pioneering secondary schools that acecpted the inaugural batch of DSA students in 2004 were institutions offering the IP.
+The pioneering secondary schools that accepted the inaugural batch of DSA students in 2004 were institutions offering the IP.
 The IP allowed students to bypass the O-Level examinations and proceed directly to junior college.
 Students who registered for this DSA-Sec scheme would be applying to the school's IP.